Campaigns: Creative Short- and Long-Term Strategies

 As an organization seeks to expand, many fundraising professionals face the challenge of maintaining a strong annual fund while seeking out new sources of revenue.
 This can be especially challenging for organizations with limited fundraising resources.
-In this webinar, presenter Wilonda Cannon will demonstrate how nonprofits can creatively expand their programs through successful fundraising campaigns for growth while funding opportunities through partnerships while maintaining annual revenue.
+In this webinar, presenter Wilonda Cannon will demonstrate how nonprofits can creatively expand their programs through successful fundraising campaigns for growth.
+This includes exploring solutions for maintaining annual revenue while expanding campaign fundraising.

 What you will learn: